What is Merino Wool?

 What is Merino Wool Used For?

+Is Merino wool warm?
+Essentially, yes.
 Merino wool is used for base layers, fleeces, jackets, hoodies and much more.
-Essentially, any item that may require synthetic wool can use merino wool instead.
+Any items that may require synthetic wool can use Merino wool instead.

 Often used for sports and exercise clothing, the fabric offers lots of great properties for active pursuits due to its versatile nature.
 It can also be used for thermal underwear due to its antibacterial properties.